The Killing Fields (film): Plot

-Two years later, in 1975, the Phnom Penh embassies are evacuated in anticipation of the Khmer Rouge's arrival.
-Schanberg secures evacuation for Pran's family, but Pran insists on staying behind to help Schanberg.
-The Khmer Rouge move into the capital, ostensibly in peace.
-During a parade through the city, Schanberg and Rockoff are met by a detachment of the Khmer Rouge, who immediately arrest them.
-The group is taken to a back alley where prisoners are being held and executed.
-Pran, unharmed because he is a Cambodian civilian, negotiates to spare his friends' lives, and the group retreats to the French embassy.
-The Khmer Rouge orders all Cambodian citizens in the embassy to be handed over, to which the fearful ambassador complies.
-Knowing that Pran will be imprisoned or killed, Rockoff and fellow photographer Jon Swain try to forge a British passport for Pran, but the deception fails when Pran's image on the passport photo disappears, as they lack adequate photographic fixer.
-Pran is turned over to the Khmer Rouge and forced to live under their totalitarian regime.
+Two years later, the Phnom Penh embassies are evacuated in anticipation of the Khmer Rouge's arrival.
+Schanberg helps evacuate Pran's family, but Pran stays behind to help.
+The Khmer Rouge move into the capital, ostensibly in peace, but Schanberg and Rockoff are arrested as the communists parade through the city and taken to an alley for execution.
+Pran, unharmed because he is a Cambodian civilian, negotiates the release of his friends and they flee to the French embassy where the Khmer Rouge demands all Cambodian citizens hidden inside.
+The fearful ambassador orders the Cambodian national to leave.
+Rockoff and fellow photographer Jon Swain try to forge a British passport, but lack adequate photographic fixer and the forgery is detected.
+Pran is turned over to the Khmer Rouge, who have installed a totalitarian regime.